StackExchange/StackExchange.Metrics/docs/MetricSets.md

  - `threadpool.queue_length` - number of work items queued to the threadpool
  - `timers.count` - number of active timers

+ Note: The `mem.` generation counters are only updated when the garbage collector runs.
+ Until it runs, these counters will be zero and if allocations are low, these counters will be infrequently updated.

 ### AspNetMetricSet (.NET Core)

  - `kestrel.requests.pre_sec` - requests per second